jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "Color Picker" is enabled
 Then the "Color Picker" is disabled
 Then the "Color Picker" is displayed
-Then the "Color Picker" disappear
+Then the "Color Picker" disappears
 Then the "Color Picker" is hidden
 Then the "Color Picker" does not appear
 Then the "Color Picker" does not appear during "5" seconds